stijnvanouplines/blade-country-flags/README.md

 <x-flag-4x3-be/>
 ```

-You can also pass classes to your icon components:
+You can also pass classes to your flag components:

 ```blade
 <x-flag-4x3-be class="w-6"/>